 Vitl DNA results are ready within 4 weeks of sending the sample back for analysis.
 They send an email when the sample is received by the lab and another when the results are ready for viewing.
 Users can access the results from their account.

-Vitl includes a section with a brief explanation of how each gene can affect a trait.
-In the example report below, the company examines 3 genes and 3 genetic variants related to B12 absorption.
-Then, it informs users of which variants they carry and how each variant is associated with the trait.
+Vitl includes a section explaining how a user’s genes can affect a trait and it informs users of which variants they carry and how each variant is associated with the trait.

-Blood test results are available within 2 days.
+Blood test results are available within 5-7 working days.
 Users can see an overview of their results from their dashboard.
 Vitl displays whether you have deficient or healthy levels of each blood marker.
 You can expand on each result by clicking on the marker.

 Vitl has a few options for at-home testing: